calaldees/TeachProgramming/book/alignment.md

 ### Escape hatch's

 In the past, code was an completely human process.
 It took time, trial and error and understanding.
 There was no google to lookup a stack overflow solution.
-There was no LLM agent (see [[effectiveAI]]).
+There was no LLM agent (see [[ai]]).
 I call these easy, low hanging fruit solutions, 'escape hatches'.
 You had a reference manual and you had to think, try and ask others.
 This process lead to a generation that truly had to understand what the computer was doing.